-Bring Me A Book St. Louis is a 501(c)(3) non-profit corporation that strives to improve early childhood literacy organization that inspires children to read every day with their families.
+Bring Me A Book St. Louis is a 501(c)(3) non-profit corporation that strives to improve early childhood literacy and inspire children to read every day with their families.
 We focus on providing award winning and inspirational hardbound books to children in underserved neighborhoods.
 The books we provide spark imaginations and improve attitudes about reading in a child’s early childhood years and beyond.
 Our mission strives to eliminate the literacy gap and encourage children to have fun reading everyday.
 We strive to choose books that mirror the communities we serve.

 Bring Me A Book St. Louis has developed four literacy programs designed to enhance reading skills to prepare children for reading success and improve attitudes about reading.

 Book Bus Bookmobile

 We take our read-aloud mission on the road with our Book Bus and travel to community events, schools, and other events.
 Our Book Bus is modeled after the classic book mobile to bring new hardback free books to children.

 Home Library Book Boxes